bigbinary/elm-reader/README.md

 # Reader

-A ```Reader``` is a handy type that can be used in solving the problem of passing down the same values to many functions.
+A ```Reader``` is a handy type that is used for providing a shared "environment" to computations.
+It helps to solve the problem of passing around the same values or configurations to many functions.
-If there are computations that read value from a shared environment or configurations to be passed around, a Reader can be used in such cases.
 It is also often used as a way of doing dependency injections.
-In all such cases by using a Reader the concern of passing the relevant context is mostly handled at the very peripheri of the application
+In such cases by using a Reader the concern of passing the relevant context is mostly handled at the very peripheri of the application

 Consider the following